sunnypatell/securebank-ctf/README.md

 2. An overview of how to exploit this vulnerability (~2 mins)
 3. A quick demonstration of exploitation of the vulnerability (~2 mins)
 4. A description of how to protect against this vulnerability (~2 mins)

+Any slides or other materials should be made available, either by putting the files into the `presentation` folder, and/or by providing a link to them from a `PRESENTATION.md` file within that folder, as part of your submission.

 _**Note:** Since all members of the group will be required to participate in this presentation, it makes sense that all of the challenges created by that team are part of the same category._